 Ducted fan

 The ducted fan problem is a classical nonlinear benchmark in optimal control with multiple input and state constraints.
-It models the planar motion of a ducted fan aircraft, described by its horizontal and vertical positions $(x_1, x_2)$, the angle $\alpha$ with respect to the vertical, and their velocities.
+It models the planar motion of a ducted fan aircraft, described by its horizontal and vertical positions $(x_1, x_2)$, the angle $\alpha$ with respect to the vertical, and their velocities $(v_1, v_2, v_\alpha)$.
 The inputs are the body-fixed thrust components $(u_1, u_2)$, generated by moving flaps at the end of the duct.

 Qualitative behaviour

-• The free end-time formulation yields a time–energy trade-off, governed by $\mu$: large $\mu$ emphasizes short transfer time, small $\mu$ emphasizes reduced input effort.
+• The free end-time formulation yields a time–energy trade-off, governed by $\mu$: large $\mu$ emphasises short transfer time, small $\mu$ emphasises reduced input effort.

-• The thrust constraints induce saturation, often forcing bang–bang control profiles in $u_1$ and $u_2$.
+• The thrust constraints induce saturation, often resulting in bang–bang control profiles in $u_1$ and $u_2$.

-• Flatness-based analysis (see Graichen & Petit, 2009) shows that the system is differentially flat, with outputs that allow explicit trajectory design.
+• Flatness-based analysis shows that the system is differentially flat, with outputs that allow explicit trajectory design (Graichen & Petit, 2009).

 Characteristics